 To encourage employee participation and awareness, companies can send informative emails and hang flyers throughout the office, offer optional activities such as daily team walks or conference room yoga or create a fitness competition.
 As a reward for participation, provide employees with healthy break room snacks, local gift cards, or extra PTO.

-Incentivizing employees will help motivate them to better themselves in and out of the office, which will create a healthier, more productive workforce.
+Incentivizing employees will help motivate them to better themselves in and out of the office.
+This will create a healthier, more productive workforce.

-Employees can combat these side effects by taking frequent breaks from digital screens, avoiding poor lighting and glare when using digital devices and wearing blue light blocking glasses.
-Unlike the unnatural blue light that is emitted from digital screens, natural blue light is emitted from sunlight and helps keep employees awake and stimulated during the day, furthering their motivation and focus.
+Employees can combat these side effects by taking frequent breaks from digital screens, avoiding poor lighting, and glare when using digital devices and wearing blue light blocking glasses.
+Unnatural blue light is emitted from digital screens.
+Natural blue light is emitted from sunlight and helps keep employees awake and stimulated during the day.
+This furthers their motivation and focus.
 Taking frequent breaks and adjusting the brightness and position of devices allow eyes to readjust to the natural blue light around them.